itsamidnightsun/PCAP-Feature-Extraction/README.md

 # PCAP-Feature-Extraction

-There are two scripts in this repository - convert_PCAP_to_JSON_Final. sh and parse_Streams_Final
+There are two scripts in this repository - convert_PCAP_to_JSON.sh and parse_Streams.sh

 The Script to parse streams take in a packet capture as input, and outputs multiple files, per TCP and UDP flow.

-Then, the conversion Script takes the multiple PCAP files, and converts them to JSON files.
+When the Conversion Script is run however, all files in the directory with a PCAP extension will be converted to JSON.

-Use cases of the JSON files include:
+Use cases of the output files include:
   - Analysis for Big Data
   - Extract features for prediction in a Machine Learning algorithm